Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 Kefalonia +30 26740-22111, Ithaca +30 26740-32104, Zakynthos +30 26950-23984 , Lefkas +30 26450-31555, Astakos +3026460-38020

-There are regular bus routes island wide provided by KTEL, and their prices are very reasonable.
-With some planning you can tour most of the island by bus, check out their website here.
-To get the most out of your visit I strongly recommend hiring a car, although you can find cycle hire, land and sea taxi services, and other options here
+There are relatively limited bus routes island-wide provided by KTEL, and their prices are very reasonable.
+With thorough planning, you can tour most of the island by bus, check out their website here but be prepared that your schedule will follow their timetables which are not always convenient.
+To get the most out of your visit I strongly recommend hiring a car for at least most of your stay, still, you could also explore by bike, land and sea taxi services, and boat tours.
+Contact me to send you some quotes and options.

-Good, local bus transportation is provided by KTEL.
-You can find local routes, (as well as routes to and from the mainland in conjunction with ferry boats), timetable and ticket prices on their website.
-Routes connect Argostoli with all the main villages of Kefalonia and also to all main bus stations in Argostoli, Lixouri, Sami, Ithaca and Poros with the city of Patra & Athens.
-Check out their tourist map to plan you route!
+Good but limited bus transportation is provided by KTEL.
+You can find local routes, (as well as routes to and from the mainland in conjunction with ferry boats), timetables and ticket prices can be found on their website.
+Routes connect Argostoli with all the main villages of Kefalonia and also to all main bus stations in Argostoli, Lixouri, Sami, Ithaca and Poros with the city of Patras & Athens.
+Check out their tourist map to plan your route!

 5 Ant.
 Tritsi avenue – 28100, ARGOSTOLI-KEFALONIA